Self-worth & people-pleasing · Nervous-system work

 How we work on your self-worth together

-- 4We anchor a self-worth that is not tied to performance, in the body and in lived experience.
-Methodically informed by IFS, polyvagal theory and somatic work.
+4. 04We anchor a self-worth that is not tied to performance, in the body and in lived experience.
+Methodically informed by schema therapy, IFS and body-oriented work.

 What can change